PRIDE IN TORONTO IN THE 1970s:

 While some may call the 1981 protests Toronto's Stonewall, I'm content with the Bathraids Protests or something similar.
 The way they waited a full decade for the infrastructure to fall into place before happening seems much more Toronto than Greenwich Village.
 That's not meant as a negative observation so much as a comment on the degree to which Toronto simply absorbed things without being affected by them.
 By the time the 1981 raids took place the Toronto queer community was the largest and arguably the most politically attuned in Canada.
 At that point there were at least 40 to 50 queer groups and organizations of all sizes and shapes in Toronto, as well as innumerable commercial ventures.
 Included in that number, of course, was the Right To Privacy Committee that played such a large role well into the 1980s.

-Equally relevant, it was the political experience gained, the groundwork done, and the politicized networks formed by the Toronto queer communities of the 1970s that were the framework for the response to the raids.
+Equally relevant, it was the political experience gained, the groundwork done, and the politicized networks formed by the Toronto queer communities of the 1970s that were the framework for the response to the 1981 raids.
 To my mind, these things were the foundation of that response and essential to its success.
 Without the 1970s, 1981 would have been a very different year.
-Accompanying this response to the raids in 1981 were an influx of newly-minted activists, the return of others, and the papering over of community divisions.
+Accompanying this response to the 1981 raids were an influx of newly-minted activists, the return of others, and the papering over of community divisions.

 The galvanizing effect of the 1981 protests in turn led to the much needed and very welcome revival of Pride events in Toronto.
 Parade attendance in the 1980s was only in the hundreds at first and it took two or three years for it to rival the numbers who had turned out for the protests.
 But the rest of course is history.